ahmad2x4/ahmadreza.com/_posts/2020/2020-05-06-standing-up-a-secure-aws-rds-and-beanstalk-with-pulumi.md

 Definition of infrastructure as code according to [https://en.wikipedia.org/wiki/Infrastructure_as_code](Wikipedia):

-_Infrastructure as code (IaC) is the process of managing and provisioning computer data centers through machine-readable definition files, rather than physical hardware configuration or interactive configuration tools.
+_Infrastructure as code (IaC) is the process of managing and provisioning computer data centres through machine-readable definition files, rather than physical hardware configuration or interactive configuration tools.
 The IT infrastructure managed by this comprises both physical types of equipment such as bare-metal servers as well as virtual machines and associated configuration resources.
 The definitions may be in a version control system.
 It can use either scripts or declarative definitions, rather than manual processes, but the term is more often used to promote declarative approaches._

 ### Benefits of infrastructure as code
 - Traceable
 - Easy to reason
 - Empowers DevOps teams
-- In-sync with you application
+- In-sync with your application

 ### Different types of IaC
 #### Declarative:
-In declarative IaC techniques you define *what* you want as infrastructure and you declare end result state in a DSL (Domain Specific Language) or sometimes event in a well-known programming language like Javascript.
-In other words you declare the desired state of your environment and the framework/tool you are using creates the environment to fulfill the desired state.
+In declarative IaC techniques, you define *what* you want as infrastructure, and you declare end-result state in a DSL (Domain Specific Language) or sometimes even in a popular programming language like Javascript.
+In other words, you declare the desired state of your environment and the framework/tool you are using creates the environment to fulfil the desired state.

 #### Imperative:
 In imperative IaC, approach you define *how* you want to create your infrastructure.
-You breakdown the end result into instructions construct your infrastructure as code in scripting languages or similar approaches.
+You breakdown the end-result into instructions construct your infrastructure as code in scripting languages or similar approaches.

 #### Intelligent:
-The intelligent approach determines the desired state of system and determines what needs to change before applying changes.
+The intelligent approach determines the desired state of the system and determines what needs to change before applying changes.
 >_Environment aware desired state is the next generation of IaC._